ramonskie/jellyfin-plugin-oxicleanarr/API.md

 - **directory** parameter is required - OxiCleanarr specifies which directory to list
 - Only returns actual symlinks (not regular files)
 - Returns empty array if directory doesn't exist or is empty
+- **SymlinkNames** provides a convenient array of just the filenames for easy client parsing
+- **Symlinks** provides full details (Path, Target, Name) for each symlink
 - Useful for OxiCleanarr to verify current state

 ---